Why is addressing gum disease important?

 What starts as a little tenderness and swelling between molars turns to gums bleeding when flossing and chronic bad breath.
 This then leads to receding gums and loose teeth, and eventually, even adult tooth loss.

-Whether we are talking about arthritis, heart disease or diabetes, research has found that the ‘bad bugs’ in our mouths contribute to suppressing immunity, the breakdown of our systems, and ultimately disease.
+Whether we are talking about arthritis, heart disease, diabetes, or even cancer, research has found that an imbalanced oral flora and increased populations of ‘thug bugs’ in our mouths contribute to suppressing immunity, the breakdown of our systems, and ultimately disease.
 And it makes sense!
 If you think about it, gum disease is a rampant bacterial infection with direct access to the whole body via the bloodstream!

 We must do more than brush our teeth to create optimal health.

-Through specific oral hygiene habits, we can actually lower the incidence of bad bugs in our mouths and the risk of rampant bacterial invasion of the body.
+Through specific oral hygiene habits, we can actually lower the incidence of thug bugs in our mouths and the risk of allowing a chronic inflammatory cascade from undermining our health of the body.

 Clues About Gum Disease From History